Pavin Smith Player Props: Diamondbacks vs. Phillies

 Phillies Pitching Rankings

-- Phillies pitchers combine to give up 70 total home runs at a clip of 1.1 per game (to rank 11th in the league).
+- Phillies pitchers combine to rank 11th in baseball in home runs surrendered (71 total, 1.1 per game).

-- Wheeler makes the start for the Phillies, his 14th of the season.
-He is 4-4 with a 3.91 ERA and 87 strikeouts through 76 2/3 innings pitched.
+- Suarez (1-2 with a 4.70 ERA and 28 strikeouts in 30 2/3 innings pitched) makes the start for the Phillies, his seventh of the season.

-- In his last appearance on Thursday, the right-hander tossed 7 1/3 innings against the Detroit Tigers, allowing no earned runs while surrendering one hit.
+- The left-hander last pitched on Friday against the Los Angeles Dodgers, when he threw six innings, allowing one earned run while giving up four hits.

+- The 27-year-old has an ERA of 4.70, with 8.2 strikeouts per nine innings, in six games this season.
+Opponents are hitting .283 against him.

 © 2023 Data Skrive.
 All rights reserved.